ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : *mandatory*

-: A statement that is intended to uniquely distinguish received Evidence and/or determine the freshness of Evidence.
+: A statement provided to the Attester from the outside to be included in Evidence (or other RATS Conceptual Messages) to determine recentness, freshness, or to protect against replay attacks.

-: A Verifier can also use a Handle as an indicator for authenticity or attestation provenance, as only Attesters and Verifiers that are intended to exchange Evidence should have knowledge of the corresponding Handles.
-Examples include Nonces or signed timestamps.
+: Handle is an umbrella term for existing data types that accomplish one or more of (a) determining recentness, (b) determining freshness, or (c) provide replay protection.
+Examples include: Nonces that are used to protect from replay attacks or Epoch Markers that identify distinct period (Epoch) of freshness {{-epoch-markers}}.
+Handles can also be used as an indicator for authenticity or attestation Evidence provenance, as only a select number of RATS Roles (e.g., an Attester and a Verifier in a challenge-response interaction) are intended to have knowledge of a current Handle.

 Claims ('claims'):